 How cookies are used by the Met Office

 When we provide services, we want to make them easy, useful and reliable.
-Where services are delivered on the Internet, this sometimes involves placing small amounts of information on your device, for example, computer or mobile phone.
-These include small files known as 'cookies' or 'local storage'.
-They cannot be used to identify you personally.
+Where services are delivered on the internet, this sometimes involves placing small amounts of information on your device, for example, computer or mobile phone.
+These include small files known as 'cookies' or 'web storage'.

 - measuring how many people are using services, so they can be made easier to use and there's enough capacity to ensure they are fast

-- making advertising more interesting, by collecting anonymous statistical and behavioural data to ensure the adverts that you see are more relevant to you;
+- making advertising more interesting, by collecting statistical and behavioural data to ensure the adverts that you see are more relevant to you

 - allowing you to share content on social media sites such as YouTube and Twitter.

 You can turn cookies off, however, due to their role of enhancing or enabling usability and site processes, disabling cookies may prevent you from being able to use certain parts of this website.

 If you would like to disable cookies on your machine, you can do this through your browser settings.
 The 'Help' function within your browser will tell you how.